tobymao/sqlglot/README.md

 ### SQL Execution

-One can even interpret SQL queries using SQLGlot, where the tables are represented as Python dictionaries.
-Although the engine is not very fast (it's not supposed to be) and is in a relatively early stage of development, it can be useful for unit testing and running SQL natively across Python objects.
-Additionally, the foundation can be easily integrated with fast compute kernels (arrow, pandas).
-Below is an example showcasing the execution of a SELECT expression that involves aggregations and JOINs:
+SQLGlot is able to interpret SQL queries, where the tables are represented as Python dictionaries.
+The engine is not supposed to be fast, but it can be useful for unit testing and running SQL natively across Python objects.
+Additionally, the foundation can be easily integrated with fast compute kernels, such as [Arrow](https://arrow.apache.org/docs/index.html) and [Pandas](https://pandas.pydata.org/).

+The example below showcases the execution of a query that involves aggregations and joins:

 ```python
 from sqlglot.executor import execute